AOSC Committees

 • Respond to queries and requests for information about the graduate program

-X. Liang (Chair), D. Zhang, Z. Li, T. Hendershot
+X. Liang (Chair), M. Youngs, R. Salawitch, J. Carton, T. Hendershot

 Charge:

-• Grad: Graduate Director, Admissions Chair, AOSC Chair; T. Hendershot
+Graduate Committee: Graduate Director, Admissions Chair, AOSC Chair; T. Hendershot

 Charge:

-• Maintain the seminar website, keeping all seminar information up to date.
+• Maintain the seminar website, keeping all seminar information up to date

-A. Ring (Chair), W. Tribett, C. Martin, K. Eure, K. Dougherty
+A. Ring (Chair), W. Tribett

 Charge: